Jonathan Osorio: Toronto FC

 On November 10, 2019, Osorio featured for Toronto in a 3–1 away defeat to Seattle Sounders in the 2019 MLS Cup Final; the opening goal, which was scored by Kelvin Leerdam, was surrounded by controversy, however, as Osorio had lost possession in the lead-up to the goal, after being involved in a collision with Cristian Roldan, which went unpunished by the referee; Osorio later accused Roldan of obstructing him.
 Upon completion of the 2021 season, Osorio's option for the 2022 season would be picked up by Toronto.

 On April 24, 2022, in a regular-season match against New York City FC, Osorio reached 300 appearances for Toronto, becoming the first player ever to do so for the club.
 At the conclusion of the season, Osorio's contract with Toronto FC expired, with the player confirming that "Everything's an option at this point" in regards to his next move.

 In December 2022, Toronto announced Osorio had agreed to a new three-year contract, with an option for 2026.
+In March 2023, it was revealed his contract made him a Designated Player under Major League Soccer's salary cap rules.
+He was named club captain before the 2024 season.

 International career

-When he was 18 he made his debut with the Canada U20, representing Canada at the 2011 CONCACAF under-20 championship in Guatemala.
-Osorio has represented Canada at various youth levels.
+Osorio made his debut with the Canada U20 team in 2011 at the age of 18, representing them at the 2011 CONCACAF U-20 Championship in Guatemala.